Residuals, Sludge and Composting

 - Biosolids Composting Facilities (pdf format)

-- Fish or Food Waste Composting Facilities (pdf format)
+- Fish or Food Waste Composting Facilities (not available at this time)

 - Yard Waste Composting Facilities (pdf format)

 DEP Wastewater Discharge Program - Bureau of Land & Water Quality.
 The Wastewater Discharge Law requires that a license be obtained for discharge of pollutants to a lake, river, stream or coastal waters.

 Septic Systems.
 The Maine Center for Disease Control and Prevention, Division of Environmental Health, regulates subsurface sewage disposal systems (“septic systems”), licensing of persons to evaluate soils for subsurface wastewater disposal systems, and inspection of plumbing and subsurface waste water disposal systems.